-The IAF is a global association that operates in seven regions.
+The IAF is a global association that operates in six regions.
 Within each region, there may be one or more IAF chapters.
-In addition, IAF Special Interest Groups focus on specific topics of interest for facilitators across regions.
+In addition, IAF special interest groups focus on specific topics of interest for facilitators across regions.

-Special Interest Groups (SIGs) enable like-minded facilitators to network, create and share knowledge around a specific facilitation-related interest area.
+Special interest groups (SIGs) enable like-minded facilitators to network, create and share knowledge around a specific facilitation-related interest area.
 IAF hosts these communities to foster the creation of strong global networks.
-Special Interest Groups add membership value as members can develop and grow in their specific area of interest.

 SIGs are in essence of global nature, using the support of virtual communication technologies, whereas chapters are tied to a geographical area.
 All communities within IAF are bound to the IAF Code of Ethics and Values and support the IAF Core Competencies, which offers them a solid ground for development.

 - Social Inclusion Facilitators

 IAF chapters are national or local groups of IAF members who meet and collaborate to pursue the Association's mission at a more local level.
 Chapters also respond to the expressed desire of our members for more frequent and local opportunities for professional and personal development.

 IAF chapters are created by a request to the IAF Board following a recommendation by the regional director.
 The steps to creating an IAF Chapter are straightforward and designed to provide an understanding of the IAF's governance and to ensure proper accountability.
 In the event that this may not be the case, the IAF Board retains the right to dissolve a chapter.